Stephen Vizinczey

 Stephen Vizinczey, originally István Vizinczey (12 May 1933 – 18 August 2021) was a Hungarian-Canadian writer.
+His best-known works were the novels In Praise of Older Women (1965) and An Innocent Millionaire (1983).

 Early career and influences

 Vizinczey was born in Káloz, Hungary.
 His first published works were poems which appeared in George Lukacs's Budapest magazine Forum in 1949, when the writer was 16.
 He studied under Lukacs at the University of Budapest and graduated from the city's Academy of Theatre and Film Arts in 1956.
 He wrote at that time two plays, The Last Word and Mama, which were banned by the Hungarian Communist regime.
-He took part in the Hungarian Revolution of 1956, and after a short stay in Italy, ended up in Canada speaking only 50 words of English, and eventually taking Canadian citizenship.
+Vizinczey took part in the Hungarian Revolution of 1956, and after a short stay in Italy, ended up in Canada speaking only 50 words of English, and eventually taking Canadian citizenship.
 He learned English writing scripts for Canada's National Film Board and the CBC.
-He edited Canada's short-lived literary magazine, Exchange.
-In 1966 he moved to London.
+In Montreal, he edited a short-lived literary magazine, Exchange, in which unpublished Canadian writers appeared, including Leonard Cohen.
+After the magazine folded, Vizinczey moved to Toronto, where he met Gloria Harron, a programme organiser with the CBC, and they married in 1963.
+In 1966, they moved to London, in order to promote his first novel, In Praise of Older Women.
+Originally self-published in 1965 in Canada, where it was a bestseller, the book was first published in London in 1966 by Barrie & Rockliff.

 Vizinczey cited his literary heroes as Pushkin, Gogol, Dostoevsky, Balzac, Stendhal and Kleist.
-His best-known works were the novels In Praise of Older Women (1965) and An Innocent Millionaire (1983).

 In Praise of Older Women

 In Praise of Older Women: the amorous recollections of András Vajda is a Bildungsroman whose young narrator has sexual encounters with women in their thirties and forties in Hungary, Italy, and Canada.
-"The book is dedicated to older women and is addressed to young men--and the connection between the two is my proposition" is the book's epigraph.
+"The book is dedicated to older women and is addressed to young men—and the connection between the two is my proposition" is the book's epigraph.
 Kildare Dobbs wrote in Saturday Night, "Here is this Hungarian rebel who in 1957 could scarcely speak a word of our language and who even today speaks it with an impenetrable accent and whose name moreover we can't pronounce, and he has the gall to place himself, with his first book and in his thirty-third year, among the masters of plain English prose..."

-In 2001 it was translated for the first time into French, and became a best-seller in France.
+In 2001, it was translated for the first time into French, and became a best-seller in France.
 It has twice been made into a movie: a 1978 Canadian production starring Tom Berenger as Andras Vajda, and a subsequent 1997 Spanish production featuring Faye Dunaway as Condesa.

 In 2010, the book was reissued as a Penguin Modern Classic.